Got a minute to help? take our quick website survey >

 For some years now, Audrey has received support from social services with daily living tasks, including bathing, managing her money and getting out and about in the community.

 Her package of care has recently been cut by social services.
-Audrey has an advocate who is going to assist her with making a complaint about this.
+Audrey has an advocate who is going to help her make a complaint.

 The advocate has suggested that it would be a good idea for Audrey to get copies of her social services records.
 Audrey has received support from social services for the past 15 years, so her records are likely to be extensive.